kuba2k2/alpine-home-assistant/README.md

 ### NetworkManager

-This is optional, but will enable more network-related features in Home Assistant.
+This is theoretically optional, but highly recommended, and will enable more network-related features in Home Assistant.

 1. Run the following commands: